elastic/apm/specs/agents/transport.md

 - SHOULD attempt to reduce runtime overhead where possible.
-For example, because events will be dropped there is no need to collect stack traces, collect metrics, calculate breakdown metrics, or to create spans (other than the top-level transaction required for context propagation).
+For example, because events will be dropped there is no need to collect stack traces, collect metrics, calculate breakdown metrics, or to create spans (other than the top-level transaction required for context propagation, similarly to non-sampled traces).

 ### `disable_send` configuration